moyodancer/Colorado-CompSci-Ugrad.github.io/pages/web_publishing/update_this_site.md

 If you don't have permission, you can [clone the site](https://github.com/Colorado-CompSci-Ugrad/Colorado-CompSci-Ugrad.github.io), make your changes and then [file a pull request for the original site](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

 ### Ask someone to do it for you
-Alternatively, you can [email the CS help service](mail:help@cs.colorado.edu) and provide your suggested changes.
+Alternatively, you can [submit a request](https://github.com/Colorado-CompSci-Ugrad/Colorado-CompSci-Ugrad.github.io/issues) and provide your suggested changes.

 ## Authoring in the site